Coins for Change Vietnam

 Coins For Change is an organization that aids marginalized women and children throughout Vietnam by providing business and educational support through two projects, The Empowerment Plan and Teach for Change..

 2. Marketing and communication for all the organization and its brand products.
 This one required volunteers to stay in Hanoi, our headquarter.
+This position includes social media marketing, creating videos, planning photography sessions, writing advertisements, meeting with potential partners, attending events for organizations similar to ours, and maybe traveling to partner locations.

 At C4C, our volunteers have the choice of living in either a homestay or a shared volunteer house, depending on the project location.
 At our homestays, the volunteer will live with our local coordinator's families or with our beneficiary families themselves!
 Volunteers are fully supported with basic accommodations that will fit your needs.
 We offer a variety of both shared and private rooms depending on the location.
 In these homestays, you will have a chance to learn to cook traditional Vietnamese meals, experience Vietnamese home life, learn the language and explore the local areas.

 Volunteers who prefer a more private experience can request to live in a Volunteer House, where they will share a fully equipped house with other volunteers.
 Here, volunteers share rooms or have their own private rooms, in addition to sharing bathrooms, a kitchen, a laundry room, and living rooms.
+These are only available at specific locations.

 These accommodations are given in exchange for your commitment to facilitating English classes for a maximum of 20 hours per week, in addition to other activities that you have promised.

 We require that our volunteers treat these accommodations with care.
 Please clean up after yourselves, work together to keep the house neat, and respect your host's space.
+Your host is not your servant, they are your family!

 Volunteers are provided with at least 2 meals per day, usually including snacks throughout the day as well, at both the homestays and volunteer houses.
 The meals are cooked by someone in the family and we invite you to help with the preparation so that you may learn new recipes!
 For volunteers who have dietary restrictions, please inform your host or the person who buys the ingredients.